hbctraining/scRNA-seq_online/lessons/04_cellranger_QC.md

 *Image credit: [10x](https://cdn.10xgenomics.com/image/upload/v1660261286/support-documents/CG000329_TechnicalNote_InterpretingCellRangerWebSummaryFiles_RevA.pdf)*

+The shape of these plots can indicate a few different things about the sample:

+- Typical: Clear cliff and knee with separation between cells and background.
+- Heterogeneous: Bimodal plot with 2 cliffs and knees, with a clear divide between cells and background.
+- Compromised: Round curve with a steep drop-off at the end whih indicated low quality due to many factors.
+- Compromised: Defined cliff and knee, but with few barcodes detected could be due to inaccurate cell count or clogging.

 This section additionally describes averages and medians for number of genes and reads in the sample.

 **Sample**

-The sample section contains important metadata information you supplied to cellranger, such as what the Sample ID and the path used for the reference.
-Additionally, it supplies information concerning if introns were included and which version of the 10x kit was used.
-For reproducibility purposes, this information is extremely useful as the version of cellranger that was used is also stored.
+The sample section contains important metadata used by cellranger, such as what the Sample ID and the path used for the reference.
+The chemistry version (which 10x kit was used) and intron flags are also stored here.
+This information is useful for reproducibility reasons, as the version of cellranger used is also kept.

 <p align="center">
 <img src="../img/web_summary_sample.png" width="400">